ErFjeldheim/moosemate/docs/release3/sustainability.md

 Testing supports long-term software health by enabling continuous integration and deployment pipelines that run efficiently.
 Stable, predictable software requires fewer interventions and consumes fewer computing resources.
 In this way, testing becomes a key aspect of sustainability — conserving both human effort and digital energy, and ensuring that MooseMate remains reliable, maintainable, and environmentally responsible over time.

+---

+# Development Project Context

+MooseMate is a development project created for learning purposes, not meant to be launched or hosted publicly.
+This means there's minimal energy consumption beyond the development phase itself.
+While sustainability is still worth thinking about and practicing, it's naturally less critical in academic projects like this compared to real-world applications that run 24/7.
+These principles matter most when building actual production systems that need continuous hosting and maintenance.

+---

+# UN Sustainability Development Goals (SDG)

+MooseMate touches on a few UN Sustainable Development Goals through how we built it.
+Our modular architecture and automated testing connect to SDG 12 (Responsible Consumption) by reducing wasted work and rework.
+While this is just a university project, these practices set us up to build genuinely sustainable software down the line.